RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_native.md

     }
 }
 ```
-***

-The [ReportMessage](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IBasicMessageReporter.yml#Sdl_FileTypeSupport_Framework_NativeApi_IBasicMessageReporter_ReportMessage_System_Object_System_String_Sdl_FileTypeSupport_Framework_NativeApi_ErrorLevel_System_String_System_String_) method takes the following parameters:
+The [ReportMessage](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IBasicMessageReporter.yml#Sdl_FileTypeSupport_Framework_NativeApi_IBasicMessageReporter_ReportMessage_System_Object_System_String_Sdl_FileTypeSupport_Framework_NativeApi_ErrorLevel_System_String_System_String_) method takes these parameters:

-* The name of the verifier plug-in that has thrown the message
+- The name of the verifier plug-in that reports the message
-* The [ErrorLevel](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.ErrorLevel.yml), which in this case we set to [Error](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.ErrorLevel.yml#fields), which is the highest severity level.
+- The [ErrorLevel](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.ErrorLevel.yml), set to [Error](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.ErrorLevel.yml#fields), the highest severity level
-* A detailed description of the problem, which helps the user ascertain what the problem is and take corrective action.
+- A detailed description of the problem to help users understand what went wrong and take corrective action
-* The location, i.e. the target segment that was found to exceed the specified length limit.
-Double-clicking the message in the **Messages** window of Var:ProductName will display the segment string in a message box.
+- The location (the target segment that exceeded the specified length limit).
+Double-clicking the message in the **Messages** window of `Var:ProductName` displays the segment string in a message box

 ![Error_Message_Maxlength_XML_Exceeded](images/Error_Message_Maxlength_XML_Exceeded.jpg)

-Provide Access to the Native Output File
+## Provide Access to the Native Output File
---

-Last, add the following members, which provide programmatic access to the native output file, and thus to information such as the file output path and name, the file encoding, creation date, file type info, etc. These members are not actually required for our sample plug-in, as our simple implementation just checks for adherence to the length limit, but does not do any processing on the native output file.
-However, these members need to be present in our class according the the [INativeFileVerifier](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeFileVerifier.yml) interface.
+Add the following members, which provide programmatic access to the native output file and information such as file output path, name, encoding, creation date, and file type info.
+These members are not required for this sample plug-in because the simple implementation only checks for adherence to the length limit without processing the native output file.
+However, the [INativeFileVerifier](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeFileVerifier.yml) interface requires them:

 # [C#](#tab/tabid-6)
 ```cs